At least you're guaranteed to have short lines.

 - The Sweet Valley Twins book The Carnival Ghost had one of these where Elizabeth met the eponymous ghost.

-- Implied at the end of the Discworld novel Carpe Jugulum, in which the Old Count and Igor are turning Don'tgonearthe Castle into a funfair.
+- Implied at the end of the Discworld novel Carpe Jugulum, in which the Old Count Magpyr and Igor are adding a fun-fair to the grounds of Dontgonearthe Castle.
 As Nanny Ogg says, it depends who's having the fun...

 - The Lakeside amusement park in Silent Hill could possibly qualify as this, especially the one from the third game that includes a killer roller coaster, a lethal haunted house and a boss battle on a carousel.
 Oh, and let's not forget the blood-drenched, Donnie Darko-esque rabbit mascot.